Murder of Evelyn Colon: Investigation

 After the body was found, the victim was fingerprinted.
 Her teeth were examined and recorded on a dental chart.
 Missing persons reports throughout the United States and Canada were compared at the time to the victim but were excluded.

 The medical examiner noted that a set of numbers had been written on the victim's body.
 The ink, believed to have been from a pen, was on the left palm of the victim, indicating that she was right-handed if she had indeed written it herself.
 The writing consisted of the letters WSR and the number 4 or 5, followed by 4 or 7.

 Her fingerprints were submitted to the FBI, but they did not match anyone in national databases.
 When she remained unidentified, a sketch was made and the public was asked for assistance.
 This resulted in few solid leads.
 Information about the case was subsequently published across the country to generate leads.

-The body was buried in 1983 after the victim remained unidentified for a number of years.
+The body was buried in 1983 after the victim remained unidentified for several years.
 In 2007, her remains were exhumed to obtain additional forensic evidence and to create a new facial reconstruction.
 The National Center for Missing and Exploited Children released two reconstructions, the latest in May 2015.

 Investigators remained optimistic about identifying the remains and solving her murder.

 Twelve missing women had been excluded as possible identities: